Can I become an IAS officer?

 - Be sensitive to the needs of the people: be sensitive to the needs of the people, especially marginalised groups, women, SC/ST and minorities.

-- While advising Ministers and working as an IAS officer analyse all the reasonable policy options which can be considered on the issue
+- Be Analytical: While advising Ministers and working as an IAS officer analyze all the reasonable policy options which can be considered on the issue

 - Do not criticise Government policies in public discussions.

 - Develop interpersonal skills: It is important that you have good relations with people from different sectors to enable you to access them when needed.
 It increases your effectiveness while handling difficult issues in your field.

 - Adapt to information technology: Information technology can help reduce delays, ensure efficient delivery of public services and cut down corruption.